How to Streamline Lease Accounting Policies & Controls

 Develop Your Policies

-The transition to ASC 842 or IFRS 16 is an ideal time to take a look at your existing policies around lease management.
+The transition to ASC 842 is an ideal time to take a look at your existing policies around lease management.
 If you’ve been through a transition or are in the process right now, there is policy guidance built into the standards, starting with transition methods.

 ASC 842 requires companies to transition following one of two different transition methods because it requires an equity adjustment that reflects the impact of adopting the standard.